oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 Please contact us and submit a callback URL if you need a callback status of a disbursement request.

+We also have a resend callback feature which you can read about [here](https://docs.oyindonesia.com/#feature-resend-callback-sending-payments).

 ### Callback Parameters

 Parameter | Type | Description